avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 **BlockGasCostStep**:
   Determines how much to increase/decrease the block gas cost depending on the amount of time elapsed since the previous block.
 If the block is produced at the target rate, the block gas cost will stay the same as the block gas cost for the parent block.
 If it is produced faster/slower, the block gas cost will be increased/decreased by the step value for each second faster/slower than the target block rate accordingly.
-  Note: if the BlockGasCostStep is set to a very large number, it effectively requires block production to go no faster than the TargetBlockRate.
+  Note: if the `BlockGasCostStep` is set to a very large number, it effectively requires block production to go no faster than the `TargetBlockRate`.
-  Ex: if a block is produced two seconds faster than the target block rate, the block gas cost will increase by 2 * BlockGasCostStep.
+  Ex: if a block is produced two seconds faster than the target block rate, the block gas cost will increase by `2 * BlockGasCostStep`.

 ### ACP-176 Parameters in Subnet-EVM

 ACP-176 will make `GasLimit` and `BaseFeeChangeDenominator` configurations obsolete in Subnet-EVM.

-`TargetBlockRate`, `MinBlockGasCost`, `MaxBlockGasCost`, and `BlockGasCostStep` can be kept same because ACP-176 still uses block gas cost to control the block production rate and surcharge for producing a block faster than the target rate.
-Subnet-EVM is configured to use following default values and they will be kept same:
+`TargetBlockRate`, `MinBlockGasCost`, `MaxBlockGasCost`, and `BlockGasCostStep` will be kept same because ACP-176 still uses block gas cost to control the block production rate and surcharge for producing a block faster than the target rate.
+Subnet-EVM is configured to use following default values, which will be kept same:
 - `TargetBlockRate`: 2 (seconds)
 - `MinBlockGasCost`: 0 (gas)
 - `MaxBlockGasCost`: 1,000,000 (gas)
 - `BlockGasCostStep`: 200,000 (gas)

 `MinGasPrice` is equivalent to `M` in ACP-176 and will be used to set the minimum gas price for ACP-176.
 This is similar to `MinBaseFee` in old Subnet-EVM fee configuration, and roughly gives the same effect.
-Currently default value is 25 * 10^-18^ (25 nAVAX/Gwei) and will be changed to minimum possible denomination of the native EVM asset (1 Wei).
+Currently default value is `25 * 10^-18^` (25 nAVAX/Gwei).
+This default will be changed to the minimum possible denomination of the native EVM asset (1 Wei).

 `TargetGas` is equivalent to `T` (target gas consumed per second) in ACP-176 and will be used to set the target gas consumed per second for ACP-176.